Traditional car buying advice tells you to make a hefty down payment.

 5. Getting a better interest rate: Making a bigger down payment won’t get you a lower money factor.
 That’s just how leasing works.

-What Difference Does a Down Payment Make?
+What Difference Does a Max Down Payment on a Lease Make?

 It isn’t hard to determine if a large down payment is right for you.

 Simply ask your dealership to provide you with two lease quotes: one with the down payment amount you’re considering starting the lease with and another with no down payment.

 Take the offers and compare the total amount you’d spend over the course of the lease.

 To find the overall amount spent, multiply the monthly payment by the number of payments due and combine that with the down payment amount, including all startup costs.

 With the total lease costs in front of you, the decision becomes easier.

 Here’s an example of how to make the calculations using an advertised lease that’s being offered by a popular import automaker.

 The lease offer: $1,999 down, 36 months at $189 per month.

 I asked a local dealership that sells this brand to send me the lease special with different down payments, ranging from $0 to $2,999.